 Everyone is quivering with anticipation at Blizzard’s upcoming “major” announcement.
 They have been hiring MMO developers, and they have a terribly neglected (but still hugely popular, especially in Asia) franchise in Starcraft.

 Although an RTS Starcraft 2 might be desired by some, Blizzard has no choice in this matter but to go MMO.
 First, the revenue opportunities of even a mediocre (by Blizzard standards) MMO are far superior to a blockbuster RTS– a fact most likely first and foremost on Blizzard’s parent company, Vivendi’s, mind.
 Now that Blizzard has established itself as such a cash-cow, they will be held to those standards until they fail (capitalism is great…just ask the USSR).
-Just to give you a flavor of what we’re talking about, the WESTERN MMO market broke $1 billion in 2006, according to this report with WoW accounting for 54% of that marketshare. → Hey, hey, hey, it’s time to make some crazy reading!
+Just to give you a flavor of what we’re talking about, the WESTERN MMO market broke $1 billion in 2006, according to this report with WoW accounting for 54% of that marketshare. → Read the rest

 After playing my first round of Wii Sports golf I couldn’t wait for a developer to make a golf simulator for the system.
 I’m a huge fan of the Tiger Woods and Links series and an actual real-life golfer and the possibility of getting a solid golf sim on the Wii was quite exciting.
 Until then, I’ll have to make due with Super Swing Golf.

 The primary thing that makes Super Swing Golf practically unplayable is the swing controls.
 If you’re going to put out a golf sim you’d better made sure your swing mechanics are rock solid.
 I don’t care that it’s a pseudo-rpg.
 I don’t care about the cutesy graphics and plot.
 I don’t care about fantasy courses.
-I want to swing my Wiimote like a real golf club and get real club-like results. → [do not click]
+I want to swing my Wiimote like a real golf club and get real club-like results. → Read the rest

 Japanese gaming magazine Famitsu has given Red Steel for the Wii a very nice review score of 34/40.
 This would be an 8.5 in English.
 American reviewers have not responded to the game well, but the odd thing is, besides Nintendo Power’s review, Red Steels two highest scores came from European sources (NGamer UK, Computer and Video Games UK).
 These Euro-sources are the only two obviously non-American reviews of the game, too.

 So does this mean anything?
 Do foreigners like Red Steel more than decent, hardworking, red blooded Americans?
 The Japanese enjoying the title makes some sense.
 The country has never been impressed with our FPS output and the genre didn’t really catch on there.
-So a FPS with a different control scheme, more Japaneseness, and possibly added suck appeals to them. → WELCOMETOTHENEXTARTICLE
+So a FPS with a different control scheme, more Japaneseness, and possibly added suck appeals to them. → Read the rest

 According to some random guy hidden in the very deep dark depths of the Internet (don’t go there without rubberised protection and lots of sharp objects), Gears of War is apparently region free.
 His post isn’t all that informative in explaining his method of finding out, so like a good videogaming fan I must assume he is correct.